-LABA East Bay came about as a result of the LABA-shaped hole in her heart Elissa Strauss had after moving from New York to the Bay Area.
+LABA Bay came about as a result of the LABA-shaped hole in her heart Elissa Strauss had after moving from New York to the Bay Area.
 Elissa, who from 2010-2017 co-directed LABA NY with Ronit Muszkabllit, wanted to bring LABA to the Bay Area for herself–she missed the community, conversation, text and art.
 Though she also saw that there was a need in the Bay Area for a home for culture-makers to come together and explore Jewishness, in that open-minded, freewheeling LABA-style setting.
-This was particularly true in the East Bay, which includes cities like Oakland and Berkeley, where many culture-makers were moving as they were priced out of San Francisco.
-Also, ⅓ of Bay Area Jews live in the East Bay.
-Jews in the Bay Area wrestle with their Jewishness more than in other large urban areas like Los Angeles, New York, Miami and Chicago.
+This was particularly true in the Bay Area, where Jews wrestle with their Jewish identities more than in other large urban areas like Los Angeles, New York, Miami and Chicago.
 LABA gives them a space and context to do this wrestling, and find new pathways of meaning and connection to the Jewish tradition and other Jewish and Jew-ish like-minded seekers.

 Elissa Strauss, Artistic Director From 2012-2017, Elissa co-directed LABA in New York alongside LABA Global director Ronit Muszkatblit.
 In 2019 she helped launch LABA East Bay, and in 2021 she became director of strategy and communications for the global LABA network.
 In addition to her work with LABA, Elissa is also a writer whose work explores gender, and relationships.
 Currently a columnist for CNN.com, her essays, op-eds, and reported pieces have appeared in the New York Times, Slate, Glamour, ELLE, the Forward, and elsewhere.
 Her first book “Why We Should Care,” will be published by Simon & Schuster in 2023. www.elissastrauss.com